Jacob273/JG.TechLearning.PWA.WebApp/README.md

-Application that is a based on a PWA (Progressive Web App) technology.
+Progressive Web Application: which in short has a manifest file and also a service-worker.js which is doing some work when the application goes offline.

-Stack:  c#, css, html, typescript & asp.net core
+Stack:  c#, css, html, typescript/js & asp.net core